-All the resettled people moved into 148 newly built houses.
+In the present situation, the resettled people moved into 148 newly built houses.
 The resettlement plan specified standard house sizes.
-Households with one to three people received a 150 sq m house, families with four to seven people received a 300 sq m house, and families with eight or more people received a 340 sq m house.
-The houses had either one or two floors, and all included a 50 sq m yard.
-However, as none included an animal shelter, most residents with two-storey houses converted their ground floor into a barn, and many residents with single-storey houses converted half of their yards into livestock pens.
-At present the villagers' main economic activity is farming, with a total area of 1,500 mu (100 ha).
-County government documents also indicate that, before moving to the new village, the majority of villagers had only between 0.5 mu and 2 mu (0.03 to 0.13 ha) of land per capita - much less than the present (new) average.
-However not all individuals have benefited equally, and some have lost some land (in terms of area) in the resettlement.
-In addition, the project built one kilometre of road, and 3,500 trees were planted in the vicinity of Dekhi Village (ZPAO 2007).
+Households with 1-3 people received a 150 m2 house, families with 4-7 people received a 300 m2 house, and families with 8 or more people received a 340 m2 house.
+The houses had either one or two floors, and all included a 50 m2 yard.
+However, as none included an animal shelter, most residents with two-floor houses converted their ground floor into a barn, and many residents with single-floor houses converted half of their yards into livestock pens.
+At present the villagers' main livelihood (economic) activity is farming, with a total area of 1,500 mu (100 ha).
+County government documents also indicate that, before moving to the new village, the majority of villagers had only between 0.5 mu and 2 mu (0.03 - 0.13 ha) of land per capita - much less than the present (new) average.
+However not all individuals have benefited equally, and some individuals have lost some land (in terms of area) in the resettlement.
+In addition, the project built one kilometer of road, and 3,500 trees were planted in the vicinity of Dekhi Village (ZPAO 2007).

 At a broader geographic level, Chanang County (in which Dekhi Village is situated) is located in the south-central part of Tibet, in the middle section of the Yarlung Tsangpo River (Figure 1).
-The county has an area of 2,163 sq km with around 67,000 mu (4,467 ha) of arable land.
-It has a population of approximately 35,000, of whom 99 per cent are Tibetan.
-The county is divided into eleven townships (xiang) and sixty-three villages (cun).
-The county is mountainous, with the valley of the Yarlung Tsangpo dividing it into roughly equal northern and southern parts.
-The course of the river through the county is 45 km long, while the river valley is around 8 km wide.
-Much of this width is taken up by the river itself, particularly at peak volume.
-At an average altitude of 3,680 metres above sea level, the county has a temperate dry plateau climate - with an annual average of 3,092 hours of sunlight, 140 frost-free days, and a precipitation of 420 mm.
-High winds are common during winter and spring, and natural disasters sometimes occur, including drought, sandstorms, snowstorms and flooding.
-The county town has long been a vibrant socio-economic centre, even prior to 1953, with a relatively long history of agricultural development, especially crops along the banks of the Yarlung Tsangpo.
-Today, the main industries also include the production of local handicrafts, such as pottery, gold and silverware.
-The main county town is located around 40 km from Lhasa Gongga airport, and transport access (e.g. to Lhasa) is relatively good.
-The Qutsu-Tsona Highway also runs through Chanang and the road network in the county extends 120 km.
-Public transport reaches eight villages in the southern area and there is also some riverbased transport.
+The county has an area of 2,163 km2 with around 67,000 mu (4,467 ha) of arable land.
+It has a population around 35,000 people, of which 99 percent is Tibetan.
+The county is divided into 11 townships (xiang) and 63 villages (cun).
+The northern and southern parts of the county are mountainous, with the Yarlung Tsangpo dividing it into roughly equal northern and southern parts.
+The length of the river through the county is 45 km, with a width of around 8 km.
+At an average altitude of 3,680 metres a.s.l. the county has a temperate dry plateau climate - with 3,092 hours of sunlight, 140 frost-free days, and an average annual precipitation of 420 mm.
+High winds are common during winter and spring, and natural disasters sometimes occur including drought, sandstorms, snowstorms, and flooding.
+The county town has long been a vibrant socio-economic center, even prior to Liberation in 1953, with a relatively long history of agricultural development, especially crops along the banks of the Yarlung Tsangpo.
+Today, main industries also include the production of local handicrafts, including fired pottery, clay pottery, and gold- and silverware.
+The main county town is located around 40 km from the airport and transport access (e.g., to Lhasa) is relatively good.
+The Qutsu-Tsona Highway also runs through Chanang and the road network in the county extends to 120 km.
+Public transport reaches eight villages in the southern area and there is also some river-based transport.